liormizr/s3path/docs/interface.rst

 S3Path.rename(target)
 ^^^^^^^^^^^^^^^^^^^^^

-Rename this file or Bucket / key prefix / key to the given target.
+Renames this file or Bucket / key prefix / key to the given target.
 If target exists and is a file, it will be replaced silently if the user has permission.
 If path is a key prefix, it will replace all the keys with the same prefix to the new target prefix. target can be either a string or another S3Path_ object: